Optimal Planning of Electric Vehicle Charging Stations: Integrating Public Charging Networks and Transportation Congestion: Introduction

 \section{Introduction}

-The transition to electric vehicles (EVs) marks a pivotal shift in personal transportation, motivated by the urgent need to mitigate carbon emissions and reduce reliance on fossil fuels.
-As EVs emerge as the standard for daily transportation, the critical challenge lies in enabling efficient long-distance EV travel, highlighting the importance of a comprehensive and accessible charging infrastructure.
+\hdk{A continuous} \wj{shift} to electric vehicles (EVs) \wj{represents} a pivotal \wj{transformation} in personal transportation, \wj{driven} by the \wj{pressing} need to \wj{lower} carbon emissions and \wj{decrease dependence} on fossil fuels.
+As EVs \wj{become the norm} for daily transportation, the critical challenge lies in enabling efficient long-distance EV travel, highlighting the importance of a comprehensive and accessible charging infrastructure.
 The proliferation of public charging stations is a positive trend, yet optimizing their distribution is key to enhancing the robustness and reach of the charging network for extended journeys.

-This paper examines the interplay between the availability of public chargers with their respective waiting times according to current traffic, the characteristics of EV batteries, and strategies for minimizing their charging periods.
-Determining the optimal placement and capacity of charging stations not only enhances user experience but also mitigates adverse effects on the distribution network at a reduced cost \cite{EV_planning_3}.
-Archana and Rajeev \cite{EV_planning_10} introduce a reliability index for allocating EV charging stations within a 33-bus distribution network, while \cite{EV_planning_11, EV_planning_12, EV_planning_13} integrate EV charging station allocation with renewable generation in distribution networks.
-Locations of EV charging stations are decided in \cite{EV_planning_14, EV_planning_15, EV_planning_16}, where traffic flows are taken care of.
-However, the existing studies have not accounted for real traffic networks.
-In this research, we focus specifically on planning for the Dallas-Fort Worth (DFW) area using a real road-network and existing traffic.
+This paper examines the interplay between the availability of public chargers with their respective waiting times according to current traffic, \hdk{considering} the characteristics of EV batteries, and strategies for minimizing their charging periods. \wj{Determining the optimal placement and capacity of charging stations is important for enhancing user experience while minimizing overall charger investment costs.} \hdk{Authors in} \cite{EV_planning_10} introduce a reliability index for allocating EV charging stations within a 33-bus distribution network. \hdk{Location planning of EV charging stations have been studied in \cite{EV_planning_14, EV_planning_15, EV_planning_16}, considering a generic traffic,} however, the existing studies have not accounted for real traffic networks.
+In this research, \hdk{we focus specifically on considering a real transportation network along with the existing real traffic flow there.}